Gugaplex/nodejs-api/README.md

 docker pull gugaplex/container:1
 ```

-10. This api was called to test if the built docker container was deployed successfully.
+10. This api was called to test if the docker container was deployed successfully.
 ```
 curl -i http://localhost:8080/fx
 ```